Songinpyo/Songinpyo.github.io/_pages/about.md

 # 🔥 News
+- *Aug.
+2025*: 🏆 Received the Best Graduate Research Award at the 2025 Digital Innovation Talent Symposium hosted by the Ministry of Science and ICT.
 - *May.
 2025*: 🎉 Two papers accepted at ICIP 2025.
 - *Feb.
 2025*: 🏆 Selected for I-Corps Korea Program
 - *Dec.
 2024*: 🎉 One paper accepted at WACV 2025.